-The access point can be managed by any computer using a web browser (Internet Explorer 5.0 or above, or Netscape 6.2 or above).
-Enter the default IP address: http://192.168.2.2
+The access point can be managed by any computer using a web browser (Internet Explorer 5.0 or above, or Netscape Navigator 6.2 or above).
+Enter the default IP address: http://192.168.1.1

-Logging In - Enter the username "admin," and password "smcadmin" then click LOGIN.
-For information on configuring a user name and password, see page 5-28.
+Logging In - Enter the username "admin," the password is null, so just press just leave it blank and click LOGIN.
+For information on configuring a user name and password, see page 6-28.